popsim-consortium/manuscript/response-to-reviewers.md

 We definitely intend to include selection (and expand the available generic models) in future work, as we now discuss in greater detail in the Discussion ("next steps").

-Consequently, we decided to add an example for possible use of SLiM in neutral simulations (see "simulation engines" section in the results and Supplementary Figures S1 and S2).
+Instead, we have decided to add an a section validating the use of SLiM in stdpopsim neutral simulations (see "simulation engines" section in the results and Supplementary Figures S1 and S2).
 Our focus there was to show that under neutral simulations, SLiM produced data that were consistent with the coalescent simulations of msprime.
-To expand on this fundamental point, we also examined the influence of population size down-scaling, which is a common practice used in forward simulations.
+To expand on this fundamental point, we also examined the influence of population size down-scaling, which is a common practice used in forward simulations, and indeed often crucial for tractable compute times.
 While this is by no means a comprehensive investigation into this issue, we do believe that it demonstrates the use of SLiM in future applications that will also simulate selection.

 > 3) We felt that the discussion would benefit from a discussion of the details not yet incorporated into the platform, e.g. sex-specific recombination, gene conversion, assembly error, structural variants etc. Such an addition might spur future development, and also give the authors an opportunity to discuss general ways forward on these issues.

-Good idea -
-we have expanded the section of the discussion ("next steps") with more detail on our future plans.
+Thank you for this good idea - we have expanded the section of the discussion ("next steps") with more detail on our future plans.
-We're trying to walk the line between being forward-looking and promising too much.
+While that is so we are wary of promising too much at this point.

 > 4) We would be interested to see more of a discussion of the strengths and weakness of the various demographic inference methods.

 We have added an additional paragraph to the discussion exploring various factors that may affect choice of inference method.
-These include the data required by the method, the type of model, and software engineering.
+These include the data required by the method, the type of model, and the implementation.
 We also provide a qualitative comparison between the performance of methods, as shown in our limited analysis.
 We believe that a more comprehensive comparison between methods is beyond the scope of the current manuscript, which focuses on the resource itself, rather than its application.